Skip to content

 First of all, you can play Home Tee Hero on the R50 right on the device itself.
 It’s all built into the touchscreen display.
 Totally innovative.

-An incredible feature with a device as affordable as the R10 is that it comes with five free E6 simulated golf courses!
-That’s a very sweet deal!
+An incredible feature with a device as affordable as the R10 is that it comes with five free E6 simulated golf courses.
+And now, with improved Home Tee Hero visuals and new gameplay features, the built-in sim experience is more compelling than ever.

 Subscriptions

-You can use either of these products without paying any subscription.
-But if you want to play Home Tee Hero, it will cost $99 a year or $9.99 monthly.
+You can use either of these Garmin golf launch monitors without paying any subscription.
+But if you want to play Home Tee Hero, it will cost $9.99 a month or $99 per year.

-The reason for the rating difference here is that the Home Tee Hero experience via the R50 is superior to the experience via the R10.
+The reason for the rating difference here is that the Home Tee Hero experience via the R50 is still superior overall.
 And yet the subscription cost isn’t any different.

 Adding It All Up: Which Garmin Golf Launch Monitor Is Best?